Saturday 15 August

 What if the weather is bad?

 Having good clear weather for stargazing is essential.
-The past 3 years it was superb 2 times, but another time we had to cancel the entire trip because there were way too many clouds.
-In principle we confirm this trip on Tuesday 11 August (the go / no-go date), based on the weather forecasts for Friday 14 August.
-If we cancel it, of course you will be refunded fully.
-But please note that you must book the trip before this date.
-Last year it was sold out weeks in advance.
-Also note that the early-bird deadline is 10 days in advance of this trip.
+The past 4 years it was superb 2 times and very good 1 time, but another time we had to cancel the entire trip because there were way too many clouds.
+In principle we confirm this trip on Wednesday 12 August (the go / no-go date), based on the weather forecasts for Saturday 15 August.
+If we cancel it, you will be refunded fully within a few days.
+Early bird and child tickets will remain available until the evening before departure.

 This mid-summer date is quite remarkable because around this time Earth passes through the Perseids meteor field, resulting in dozens of shooting stars in the sky.
 We will travel by luxury coach towards the Ardennes.
-We depart around 17h30 from place Schuman, so you can still eat something at home.
-But please also note that we prepare a nice BBQ as well for you!
-We return around 1h30.
+We depart around 17h30 from place Schuman, so you can still eat something at home, and we stop at a highways service station, so you can buy something there as well.
 Since this is after the closure of public transportation we will not only stop at the pick-up points Schuman, La Chasse, Delta, and Hermann-Debroux but also at Merode, Montgomery, Diamant and possibly also Meiser and Evere).
-We will also coordinate shared-taxi rides (not paid by Expat Club, but for most people not more than a few euros if shared, or €10-15 if alone to many places in Brussels).
+We can also coordinate shared-taxi/Uber rides (not paid by Expat Club, but for most people not more than a few euros if shared, or €10-15 if alone to many places in Brussels).

-Far away from the light-polluted Brussels area, the Observatoire Centre Ardenne is a place to learn more about the starts.
-There will be a presentation in the planetarium (dome-shaped theatre), and you will be able to through two excellent telescopes, the best in Belgium.
+Far away from the light-polluted Brussels area, the Observatoire Centre Ardenne is a place to learn more about the stars.
+There will be a presentation in the planetarium (dome-shaped theatre) for a limited group of 3x 10 people (so book early), and you will be able to through three telescopes.
 Our guides will show you various celestial objects.
 Please note that we have to wait our turn and that our guides may not speak English flawlessly (they are local astronomers but do their very best to show you what the sky has to offer).